 Last Tuesday 12 members of Huble Digital had the pleasure of attending and getting inspired by Seth Godin’s only Live in London event this year!
 It took place at Imperial College in London, where we were invited to take a journey into our thinking, and understand the importance of changing our internal narrative for the good of our business and personal goals.

 My key takeaways are inspirational quotes Seth mentioned during the event, that are very simple ideas but strong messages worth keeping in a post.

 His positive “can do” attitude came over loud and clear in the five hours of the event, and I wanted to share the most remarkable quotes he said so that everyone can read and think about them again.

-- “Build trust and earn attention.
-The entity that get the most trust will get the most customers.”
+“Build trust and earn attention.
+The entity that gets the most trust will get the most customers.”

 The quotes form the basis of food for thought, and by changing the way we think we change the way in which we interact with colleagues and customers alike.
 Our favourite quote is number 5 and 9.
 Which is your favourite one?